-AR MUSIC WITH JO BARRICK MARYBETH BENTWOOD JENNIFER DON ADAPTED FOR THE STAGE AND DIRECTED BY JAMES MILTON a "ferocious, cinematic" adaption of Homer's Iliad : "WAR MUSIC hovers somewhere between poetry reading and drama.
-Moving, brutal, and chilling, it succeeds as both." -Andrew Stutta ford, National Review WAR MUSIC tells the story of the withdrawal of Achilles from the Greek army, the ferocious battle before the walls of Troy that followed, and the hero's final, decisive reconciliation with his countrymen.
+MARYBETH BENTWOOD JENNIFER DON' JO BARRICK' ADAPTED FOR THE STAGE AND DIRECTED BY JAMES MILTON a "ferocious, cinematic" adaption of Homer's Iliad: "WAR MUSIC hovers somewhere between poetry reading and drama.
+Moving, brutal, and chilling, it succeeds -Andrew Stutta ford, National Review as both."
+WAR MUSIC tells the story of the withdrawal of Achilles from the Greek army, the ferocious battle before the walls of Troy that followed, and the hero's final, decisive reconciliation with his countrymen.
 Mortals and gods, military carnage, religious ceremony and intimate conversation are all brought to vibrant life through Logue's ferocious, cinematic adaptation.
-Wednesday, 25th Sept - University of Notre Dame 7:30PM, Hesburgh Library Auditorium, Notre Dame Campus, South Bend, IN Sponsored by The Department of Classics First Year of Studies College of Arts & Letters Intellectual Initiative Program All performances free of charge Visit our website at VerseTheaterManhattan.Com Illustration: "Fallen Warrior" - Pedimental Sculpture from the Temple of Aphaia in Aegina Appearing Courtesy of Actors' Equity Association ninth for his fifth save.
+Wednesday, 25th Sept - University of Notre Dame 7:30PM, Hesburgh Library Auditorium, Notre Dame Campus, South Bend, IN Sponsored by The Department of Classics First Year of Studies College of Arts & Letters Intellectual Initiative Program All performances free of charge Visit our website at VerseTheaterManhattan.Com "Fallen Warrior" - Pedimental Sculpture from the Temple of Aphaia in Aegina Appearing Courtesy of Actors' Equity Association NATIONAL LEAGUE Giants stay atop wild card race Associated Press MILWAUKEE Another no-decision for Kirk Rueter, another big win for the San Francisco Giants.